 CLIENT: Miracle for Africa Foundation STATUS: in design

-Malawi, called “The Warm Heart of Africa” has a population of 16.7 million people.
-It is among the smallest countries in Africa (Lake Malawi is 1.3 its area).
-It is among the world’s least developed countries with the world’s lowest income per person (according to World Bank Report).
-The Miracle for Africa Fondation aims to serve the people of Malawi and Africa in need by expanding healthcare, education, and agricultural opportunities.
+Malawi, called “The Warm Heart of Africa” has a population of 16.7 million.
+It is among the smallest countries in Africa (Lake Malawi is 1/3 its area).
+It is among the world’s least developed countries with the world’s lowest income per person (according to World Bank Report, 2016).
+The Miracle for Africa Foundation aims to serve the people of Malawi and Africa in need by expanding healthcare, education, and agricultural opportunities.
 The project is currently in design development, aiming for groundbreaking on March 21, 1018.

 - Steven Holl ( design architect, principal )

 - JongSeo Lee ( senior associate in charge ) Hannah Ahlblad, Lourenzo Amaro de Oliveira, Okki Berendschot, Suk Lee (project team)

 - associate architects